iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     watch kubectl get --namespace iomesh-system pods
     ```

     > **Note:**
     >
-> IOMesh Community Edition is selected by default in quick installation, and the license is valid for 30 days.
-After expiration, the IOMesh cluster will reject all write requests.
-If you plan to try IOMesh Community Edition for more than 30 days, apply for a permanent license for free on the IOMesh official website https://www.iomesh.com/license.

-> **Note:**
->
     > IOMesh resources left by running the above commands will be saved for troubleshooting if any error occurs during installation.
 You can run the command `curl -sSL https://iomesh.run/uninstall_iomesh.sh | sh -` to remove all IOMesh resources from the Kubernetes cluster.

 ### Custom Installation